digitalbricks/lazyloadJpegOrWebp/README.md

 (The `src` attribute may be left empty if you want so)

 ## Notes
 This script will not generate the WEBP file for you – this is the task of your CMS / you / your code.
-This script only provides a way to lazy load a WEBP file if the browser supports while falling back to the "normale" image if not the case.
+This script only provides a way to lazy load a WEBP file if the browser supports while falling back to the "normal" image if not the case.

 In a real-life scenario you should also compare the filesize of the WEBP against the "normal" file and only populate the `data-srcwebp` attribute if WEBP is smaller than the other file.
 WEBP isn't the holy grail, so in some cases a JPEG is even smaller than a WEBP.